How to secure your community

 Private security and their operations are governed and overseen by various legislation.
 Make sure your provider or registered initiative is compliant with the following:

-There are various security organisations you can join that will help you stay up-to-date on industry standards, products and developments in the security industry.
+There are various security organisations you can join that will help you stay up to date on industry standards, products and developments in the security industry.
 It’s not compulsory to join; however, it increases the credibility of your business when you do.
 Here are a few that might be helpful:

 • SASA – Security Association of South Africa